Alexandra Macedo

-Alexandra Macedo (born 1994/1995) is an American attorney and politician who is a member of the California State Assembly for the 33rd district, a largely rural district based in the San Joaquin Valley.
+Alexandra Marie Macedo (born 1994) is an American politician who is a member of the California State Assembly for the 33rd district, a largely rural district based in the San Joaquin Valley.
+She has served as Assembly Republican Leader since August 3, 2026.

 Early life and education

 Macedo was born and raised in Tulare, California to an agricultural family of Portuguese descent that grew almonds and has run the Tulare Sales Yard since 1939.
 She started participating in 4-H and the National FFA Organization in the 4th grade.
 At 8 years old, Macedo was diagnosed with supraventricular tachycardia.
+Her father, David 'Dave' Macedo, previously served as mayor of Tulare.

-Following graduation from Tulare Union High School, she attended California State University, Northridge where she obtained a Bachelor of Science in business law and later earned a Juris Doctor from the San Joaquin College of Law.
-She is not admitted to the bar.
+After graduating from Tulare Union High School, Macedo graduated from California State University, Northridge with a Bachelor of Science in business law and later earned a Juris Doctor from the San Joaquin College of Law.
+She is not admitted to the State Bar of California.

 Career

 She founded Macedo Engineering & Consulting Inc. with her mother, an agricultural company focused on supporting dairy and crop farmers.
 She is currently President of Macedo Environmental Consulting Inc., offering environmental compliance assistance and consulting along with agricultural design and project management.

 In 2018, Macedo won the Miss Central Valley beauty pageant.